Last updated: March 17, 2026

 What is position trading?

-Position trading is a long-term trading style where positions are held for several weeks, months, or even years (IG, 2022).
+Position trading is a long-term trading style where positions are held for several weeks, months, or even years to capture major macro trends (IG Group, 2022).
 Unlike shorter-term methods, a positional trader is not concerned with minor, daily price fluctuations.
 Their primary goal is to identify and profit from the major macroeconomic trends that drive a market over an extended period.

 Position trading can be applied to various financial products, including stocks, commodities, and is a popular method for position trading in forex.
 The core idea is to establish an open position in trading and hold it with conviction, riding the primary trend and ignoring the short-term noise.